 The instrument is installed with the trial versions of the options before leaving factory.
-When you power on the instrument for the first time, the trial time is about 2,160 minutes.
-If your instrument has currently installed the options, perform the following operations to view the name of the installed option and other detailed information about the option.
+The trial time starts from the time when you power on the instrument for the first time, and the trial time is about 2,160 minutes.
+Perform the following operations to view the name of the installed option and option installation status.

-- Click or tap the function navigation icon at the lower-left corner of the screen, and then select Utility to enter the utility function menu. - Click or tap Options to view the options currently installed.
+- Click or tap the function navigation icon at the lower-left corner of the screen, and then select Utility to enter the utility function menu. - Click or tap Options to view the option list.